-Half of African Americans say that they have experienced discrimination while seeking care for a person living with Alzheimer's.
+Half of Black Americans say that they have experienced discrimination while seeking care for a person living with Alzheimer's.

-Only 53% of Blacks believe that a cure for Alzheimer's will be distributed fairly, without regard to race, color or ethnicity.
+Only 53% of Black Americans believe that a cure for Alzheimer's will be distributed fairly, without regard to race, color or ethnicity.

-Only 35% of African Americans say that they are concerned about Alzheimer's or dementia.
+Only 35% of Black Americans say that they are concerned about Alzheimer's or dementia.

 65% of Black Americans say that they know somebody with Alzheimer's or dementia.

-55% of Blacks think that significant loss of cognitive abilities or memory is a natural part of aging rather than a disease.
+55% of Black Americans think that significant loss of cognitive abilities or memory is a natural part of aging rather than a disease.